The best van life hacks, tips, and tricks make living on the road much easier and more comfortable too.

 In the early days of living in a van, you may feel excited about moving to new places often.
 But relax a little and spend more time in one place.

 Not only will you gain more from your travels this way but it’ll save money too!

 Enjoy the Great Outdoors

 Just because you live in a van doesn’t mean you’re confined to it.

-Stretch you legs.
+Stretch your legs.
 Explore the great outdoors.
 Get into nature.
-It’s good for your well being and fitness too.
+It’s good for your well-being and fitness too.

 Some days just aren’t that great.
 Just saying.

-With the benefit of living and travelling in your home, you can visit places whenever you like.
+With the benefit of living and traveling in your home, you can visit places whenever you like.